The best translation apps: which is the right one for you?

-- Google Translate: translation app from the search engine giant
+- Google Translate: the search giant’s translation app

 - iTranslate: a comprehensive and modern translation app

-- PONS Online Translator: the translation app for those interested in linguistics
+- PONS Translate: the best translation app for people interested in linguistics

 - SayHi Translate: the transportable interpreter